jlyon87/.vscode/README.md

 Workspace settings JSON for an SFDX project.

+For standard SFDX projects using scratch orgs.

+`sfdx force:project:create -n project-name -t standard`

 ### /settings/sfdx-manifest-workspace.json

 Workspace settings JSON for an SFDX traditional org model project.

+For projects created by a manifest to work with a sandbox.

+`sfdx force:project:create -n project-name -t standard -x`

 ### /settings/vue-workspace.json